 Family and friends may also have contacts that you can use to discuss employment opportunities.
 Let people know you are looking for work.
 Volunteering for a company or workplace is often a good way to start.
 This way you can see if the environment suits you and if the opportunity for paid work comes up then you may have a better opportunity to gain employment as the boss and work colleagues know you.

 If you live in an area that has a local newspaper, these papers usually have a job vacancies section.
-These jobs may be more suited to you as they are often located in the area that the newspaper is distributed.
+These jobs may be more suited to you as they are often located in the area that the newspaper is circulated.

 Be proactive, show initiative and approach potential employers yourself by sending in or delivering your resume as an expression of interest for any future job openings at businesses you think may be suited to you.